Yaskadju/frontend-nanodegree-feedreader/README.md

 17. No test should be dependent on the results of another.
 18. Callbacks should be used to ensure that feeds are loaded before they are tested.
 19. Implement error handling for undefined variables and out-of-bound array access.
 20. When complete - all of your tests should pass.
 21. Write a README file detailing all steps required to successfully run the application.
-If you have added additional tests (for Udacious Test Coverage),  provide documentation for what these future features are and what the tests are checking for.
+If you have added additional tests (for Udacious Test Coverage),  provide documentation for what these future features are and what the tests are checking for. -->

+# About the Project

+This was a frontend project designed by the Udacity team on their frontend nanodegree course.
+In it, we have a web-based application, which reads RSS feeds.
+The Jasmine framework is used to test all the functionalities in the application.

+# How to run the project

+1. You can access the project and clone it using this link: https://yaskadju.github.io/frontend-nanodegree-feedreader/

+2. Then, simply open the index.html file and you are ready to use it.